Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/experience.md

 * Wenwen Zheng, Undergraduate Student at China University of Geosciences, *Undergraduate Thesis* - **A Graph Neural Network-based Method for Analyzing Abnormal Behaviors of Bitcoin Addresses**, 2022.
 * Shiyuan Feng, Undergraduate Student at China University of Geosciences, *Undergraduate Thesis* - **A Machine Learning- and Motivation-based Approach for Analyzing Abnormal Behaviors of Bitcoin Addresses**, 2022.
-* Qingqing Yang, Master Student at China University of Geosciences, *Paper* - **An Illicit Bitcoin Address Analysis Scheme Based on Subgraph Evolution
+* Qingqing Yang, Master Student at China University of Geosciences, *Paper* - **An Illicit Bitcoin Address Analysis Scheme Based on Subgraph Evolution**, Submitted to TrustCom22.
-**, Submitted to TrustCom 2022.
+* Ding Bao, Master Student at China University of Geosciences, *Paper* - **BTC-Shadow: An Analysis and Visualization System for Exposing Implicit Behaviors in Bitcoin Transaction Graphs**, Submitted to FGCS.

 Intership
 ======